penrose/penrose/README.md

 # Penrose

-Note: this README is obsolete!
+We're currently building a prototype for set theory.
+Not ready for contributions or public use yet, but hopefully will be by the summer!

+This README is obsolete!
 TODO: redocument the code after the dust settles.

 ### Directories